eemed/sanedit/README.md

 ## Building and running

-The project is built using a [Taskfile](https://taskfile.dev/installation/), install it and use the command `task` to see all available commands and their descriptions for the project.
+The project is built using a [Taskfile](https://taskfile.dev/installation/), install it and use the command `task` to see all available commands and their descriptions.